mozilla-ai/mcpd-sdk-javascript/README.md

 Generate (cached) callable functions that work directly with AI agent frameworks.
 No conversion layers needed.

 > [!IMPORTANT]
-> If you want to get agent tools mutiple times using different filter options, you need to call `client.clearAgentToolsCache()` to force regeneration.
+> Generated functions are cached for performance.
+Once cached, subsequent calls return cached functions regardless of filter parameters.
+> To force regeneration, either call `client.clearAgentToolsCache()` first, or use the `refreshCache: true` option.

 ##### Supports filtering by servers and by tools